SakineMazlomyar/headphones-project/README.md

 ## Author: Sakine Mazlomyar

 ## Description:
 SmartHeadphones is single page application.
-It uses nodejs/graphql in backend and react/typescript i frontend.
+It uses nodejs/graphql in backend and react/typescript in frontend.
 This project  uses latest node version and mongodb database.
-SmartHeadphones has paypal sandbox as pay solution.
+SmartHeadphones has paypal sandbox as payment method.

 ## To Run in Dev mode